tpulatha/sdl_ios_guides/docs/Uploading Graphics/index.md

 ```

 ### File Persistance
-`SDLFile` and subsequently `SDLArtwork` support uploading persistant images, i.e. images that do not become deleted when your application disconnects.
+`SDLFile`, and it's subclass `SDLArtwork`, support uploading persistant images, i.e. images that do not become deleted when your application disconnects.
 Persistance should be used for images relating to your UI, and not for dynamic aspects, such as Album Artwork.

-!!!note
+!!! note
 Be aware that persistance will not work if space on the head unit is limited. `SDLFileManager` will always handle uploading images if they are non-existant.
 !!!